howjerry/CHC.EF.Reverse.ConsoleApp/README.md

 ## Extensibility
 - **Add New Database Support**:
-  Implement `IDatabaseSchemaReader` for additional database providers.
+  Implement `IDatabaseSchemaReader` for additional database providers
 - **Customize Code Output**:
-  Modify `EntityGenerator` to change the structure or style of generated code.
+  Modify `EntityGenerator` to change the structure or style of generated code

+## Common Issues and Troubleshooting

+### Connection Issues
+If you encounter connection problems:
+1. Verify your connection string
+2. Ensure database provider is correctly specified
+3. Check database permissions

+### Configuration Issues
+- Make sure configuration files are in the correct location
+- Verify JSON syntax in configuration files
+- Check file permissions for output directory

 ## Contributing
 Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
-Please fork the repository and submit a pull request with your improvements.
+3. Submit a pull request with your improvements

 ## License
 This project is licensed under the [MIT License](LICENSE).

+## Release Notes
+- v1.0.0: Initial CLI release
+  - Added command line interface
+  - Support for multiple configuration sources
+  - Improved error handling and feedback